dcm4che/dcm4chee-proxy/README.md

 On start-up, the dcm4chee-proxy application needs to load a proxy device configuration from the configuration backend.
 The device to be loaded can be set via

-i) JBoss AS7 system property `proxy.device.name` in the JBoss container configuration
+i) JBoss AS7 system property `org.dcm4chee.proxy.deviceName` in the JBoss container configuration

 *Example:* Edit `<jbossDir>standalone/configuration/standalone.xml`:
 ```xml